-Responding to concerns that state regulation might not be rejected by parts of the community, Siddiqui said: “I don’t think they will.
+Responding to concerns that state regulation might be rejected by parts of the community, Siddiqui said: “I don’t think they will.
 This is not about Muslims versus anyone.
 This is about what is best for Muslim communities in the long term.”

 Siddiqui added that singling out Sharia councils for regulation should not be viewed as discriminatory and that the focus should be on improving them.

 “There are more structures in place in Jewish Beth Dins and tribunals - it’s more formalised,” she said.